Evliya Çelebi: Syria and Palestine

 In contrast to many European and some Jewish travelogues of Syria and Palestine in the 17th century, Çelebi wrote one of the few detailed travelogues from an Islamic point of view. Çelebi visited Palestine twice, once in 1649 and once in 1670–1.
 An English translation of the first part, with some passages from the second, was published in 1935–1940 by the self-taught Palestinian scholar Stephan Hanna Stephan who worked for the Palestine Department of Antiquities.
 Significant are the many references to Palestine, or "Land of Palestine", and Evliya notes, "All chronicles call this country Palestine."

-Seyâhatnâme
+Mecca

+Evliya reported that the sheriffs of Mecca promoted trade in the region by encouraging fairs from the wealthy merchants.
+Evliya went on to explain that a large amount of buying and selling occurred in Mecca during the pilgrimage season.

+Seyahatnâme

-Although many of the descriptions the Seyâhatnâme were written in an exaggerated manner or were plainly inventive fiction or third-source misinterpretation, his notes remain a useful guide to the culture and lifestyles of the 17th century Ottoman Empire.
+He wrote one of history's longest and most ambitious accounts of travel writing in any language, the Seyahatnâme.
+Although many of the descriptions in the Seyahatnâme were written in an exaggerated manner or were plainly inventive fiction or third-source misinterpretation, his notes remain a useful guide to the culture and lifestyles of the 17th century Ottoman Empire.
 The first volume deals exclusively with Istanbul, the final volume with Egypt.